 Ciri is traveling with Yennefer and is reunited with the Witcher.
 There is a council meeting of sorcerers and sorceresses and Yennifer heads there with Geralt.
 The mages are there to discuss something very important and determine the course fate is supposed to go but not everyone is in agreement.

 I really enjoyed this novel and have to say it was my favorite so far.
-The book picks up at a good paxe after starting off a bit slow.
+The novel picks up at a good pace after starting off a bit slow.
 Sapkowski uses interesting narrators and makes it work.
 He is an excellent story teller and makes it hard to put the book down.

 There are a lot of themes floating around and the one I want to discuss is the one he mentions a lot in his previous novels; neutrality.
 Geralt of Rivia wants to remain neutral in all the wars.
 He doesn’t want to be anyone’s pawn and doesn’t want to spill any unnecessary blood.
 We see how his worldview comes crashing down when the world around him goes to war and how his inaction let it happen.